mmiranda222/.statsuite/content/using-de/viewing-data/filters/advanced-hierarchies.md

 weight: 2200
 keywords: [
-  'Introduction and prerequisite', '#introduction-and-prerequisite', 'Advanced hierarchies in filter and table display', '#advanced-hierarchies-in-filter-and-table-display', ]
+  'Introduction and prerequisite', '#introduction-and-prerequisite', 'Advanced hierarchies in filters and table display', '#advanced-hierarchies-in-the-filters-and-table-display', ]
 ---